radio-astro-tools/spectral-cube/docs/moments.rst

 .. note:: These follow the mathematical definition of moments, so the second
           moment is computed as the variance.
-For the actual formulas used for the moments, please see `the relevant documentation here
+For the actual formulas used for the moments, please see `the api doc
           <https://spectral-cube.readthedocs.io/en/latest/api/spectral_cube.SpectralCube.html#spectral_cube.SpectralCube.moment>`_.
           For linewidth maps, see the
           `Linewidth maps`_ section.